List of automobiles notable for negative reception: Mitsubishi Mirage (sixth generation) (2012–2024)

-Fisker Karma (2011–12) & Karma Revero (2017–present)
+Fisker Karma (2011–12) and Karma Revero (2017–present)

 The Fisker Karma, a plug-in hybrid luxury sedan, was the first and only vehicle produced by Fisker Automotive.
 It was designed by Henrik Fisker, who had previously designed notable cars, such as the BMW Z8, Aston Martin DB9, and Aston Martin V8 Vantage.
 It was met with mixed reviews; while its exterior design was positively commented, its lack of practicality, as well as other issues, has been noted.
 Consumer Reports claims their press vehicle had failed during a test drive, additionally citing improper battery cell installation and poor fuel economy.
 After a fire risk recall and slow sales, Fisker Automotive ceased production of the Karma, and later filed for bankruptcy in 2013.
 In 2015, Karma Automotive was created using the corporate assets of Fisker Automotive after its bankruptcy, and continued production of the Karma as a new model, known as the Karma Revero.
 Bloomberg News had criticized the Revero for poor driving dynamics, and false promises by the brand.

+2020s

+Vinfast VF8 (2021–present)

+The VinFast VF 8 has been almost universally panned as one of the worst reviewed vehicles currently available.
+A number of well-established and widely followed automotive journalists and car critics have given the VF8 poor reviews for virtually every metric.
+Among these reviews, the most common stand-out complaints are poor interior/exterior build quality, and poor handling, steering and suspension.
+Mack Hogan of Drive Magazine said about the car, "The VinFast VF8 has the worst body control of any modern car I’ve ever driven.
+Over a 90-minute drive, the 5600-lb SUV never stopped bobbing, swaying, and bucking, producing near-constant head-tossing motions.
+Riding in the passenger seat, I became car sick for the first time in years."

+BMW iX (2021–present)

+The BMW iX faced backlash after its launch due to its controversial design, and its interior, with people calling its futuristic elements "ugly" and "weird", with other criticism directed at its lack of physical buttons and ride quality issues.

+Jalopnik writer Bob Sorokanich called himself an "BMW iX hater" and called its styling "incoherent and bland", while a 2025 review by Top Gear said that the original arrival of the IX was a "controversy/abject horror" from the internet and that the car's design "still divides opinions", and that "You can put lipstick on a pig..."
+Carwow called its exterior "polarizing" and "a bit like Marmite—you might love it, you might hate it..."
+The model, alongside the BMW i4 and the BMW i7, was also recalled due to battery module issues.